 We are working with engaged suppliers that value sustainability and invest in energy and water saving technologies.

-In 2020, for the second year in a row, we mapped the full emissions of our business.
+In 2021, for the third year in a row, we mapped the full emissions of our business.
 We follow the Greenhouse Gas Protocol methodology for our emissions mapping, which means we cover scope 1, 2, and 3: our own emissions and energy use, as well as the emissions of the full supply chain and user phase.